connectashish028/Smart-Grid-Stability-ML/README.md

 ## Next Steps:
-Create an interactive dashboard using Streamlit to visualize the model predictions, comparison metrics, and provide an engaging way for stakeholders to explore the results.
+Create an interactive dashboard using Streamlit to visualize the model predictions, comparison metrics, and provide an engaging way for audience to explore the results.